GetScatter/scatter-js/README.md

 **After a successful login, the "Identity" will be available at `scatter.identity`**.
 If a user refreshes the page and has already logged in, the `scatter.identity` property will be auto-filled.

-## Get blockchain account from the identity
+# Get blockchain accounts from the identity
 Because accounts are nested within the Identity there is an easy method for fetching them.

 #### Using the helper